 Leveraging AURA's membership in Internet2, and REUNA as an Internet2 peer in Chile, LSST will transit Internet2 traffic from Chilean astronomy institutions connected to REUNA to an Internet2 peering point in North America.
 Chilean astronomy Internet2 traffic on the REUNA networks will be carried on the LSST international segments to Florida.
 From there, the traffic will be directed to a US-based Internet2 peering point.
 The availability and bandwidth on the LSST international segments will be determined by treating the Chilean Internet2 traffic as one of several priority groups.
-When other higher priority traffic is present, the Chilean astronomy Internet2 traffic will remain in a queue.
-When there is no higher priority traffic, the Chilean astronomy Internet2 traffic will be transited.
+When other higher priority traffic is present, the Chilean astronomy Internet2 traffic, the Chilean astronomy Internet2 traffic will be transited.
 In this way, the Chilean Internet2 traffic will be transferred on an "as available" basis.